Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks: Applications to Constrained Optimal Control

 As second example, we consider the real Greek network with 134 nodes including 3~sources, 45~sinks as well as 133~edges, one compressor station and one control valve, see Fig.~\ref{figure:Griechenland}.
 The specific data are available from \url{gaslib.zib.de}.

+First, we check typical simulation results for a given control for the compressor station and varying tolerances.
+Exemplary results for $T=\SI{24}{\hour}$ are presented in Tab.~\ref{table:GL134_SimulationResults}.
+Practically sufficient accuracy is achieved with $\TOL=10^{-2}$.

-Once again, we are interested in computing an optimized way to transfer the gas network from a stationary state $A$ to another stationary state $B$ under certain constraints.
+Second, we are again interested in computing an optimized way to transfer the gas network from a stationary state $A$ to another stationary state $B$ under certain constraints.
 Except one, all sinks and sources have the same structure for the target functional:

-for $j=1,\ldots,47$, and with $t_1=\SI{2}{\hour}$, $t_2=\SI{6}{\hour}$, and simulation time $T=\SI{24}{\hour}$.
+for $s=1,\ldots,47$, and with $t_1=\SI{2}{\hour}$, $t_2=\SI{6}{\hour}$, and simulation time $T=\SI{24}{\hour}$.
 At source \verb|node_20|, which can be identified to be the small blue triangle in the very north of Greece in Figure~\ref{figure:Griechenland}, we prescribe the pressure in order to get a well-defined stationary state.
 We set